 At St. Paul’s, we believe that supporting your child’s happiness and well-being is central to our roles as teachers, now more than ever.

-In September 2020, we introduced some new initiatives to help alleviate the emotional impact that children may have experienced during the global pandemic, to ensure that all of our pupils feel as safe, happy and motivated to be in the St. Paul’s learning environment as possible.
+We have introduced some new initiatives to help children with their emotional needs, to ensure that all of our pupils feel as safe, happy and motivated to be in the St. Paul’s learning environment as possible.

 Weekly Well-being Check-in